atreyasha/sentiment-argument-mining/docs/shankar_todos.md

 1. Documentation/Visualization

+    1.  **TODO** add max sequence length to model logs

-    1.  **TODO** add workflow for plotting results/data and figure out optparse arguments/help for R
+    2.  **TODO** add workflow for plotting results/data and figure out optparse arguments/help for R

-    2.  **TODO** fix up all readmes for clarity, update R requirements in readme, push readme with comprehensive infomration minus evaluation on UNSC corpus first
+    3.  **TODO** fix up all readmes for clarity, update R requirements in readme, push readme with comprehensive infomration minus evaluation on UNSC corpus first

+    4.  **TODO** add git lfs for best model (\~140 Mb)

-    3.  **TODO** add section for final evaluation on UNSC corpus, with new pre~processing~ script
+    5.  **TODO** add section for final evaluation on UNSC corpus, with new pre~processing~ script

-    4.  fill up pydocstrings in appropriate style for all functions
+    6.  fill up pydocstrings in appropriate style for all functions

-    5.  update all information to indicate procedures and articles involved, so users can find relevant information
+    7.  update all information to indicate procedures and articles involved, so users can find relevant information

-    6.  make final pull request when all is complete
+    8.  make final pull request when all is complete

 2. Sequence encoding